buluma/ansible-role-kibana/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2021 by [Michael Buluma](https://www.guthub.com/buluma).